Antony (footballer, born 2001)

-Antony Alves Santos (born 8 September 2001), known as just Antony, is a Brazilian professional footballer who plays as a forward for Portuguese club Arouca on loan from Joinville.
+Antony Alves Santos (born 8 September 2001), known as just Antony, is a Brazilian professional footballer who plays as a winger for Major League Soccer club Portland Timbers.

-Playing career
+Club career

 Antony began his senior career with Joinville, before joining Corinthians on loan in March 2021.
 He made his professional debut with Corinthians in a 2–2 Campeonato Paulista tie with Palmeiras on 3 March 2021.
 On 20 July 2021, he signed a 3-year contract with Arouca in the Portuguese Primeira Liga.
+On 2 August 2023, Antony signed a deal with Major League Soccer side Portland Timbers until the end of the 2026 season.